 Household illness and injury levels held steady in February and March, and almost everyone who wanted to seek medical treatment did so (the prevailing reason for not seeking treatment is that it was “not necessary” in both months).

 It looks like food security rates for respondents and heads of household have leveled off since December, at about 74%.
 In other words, even when salaries are back to normal and workers are putting in long hours about one in four workers reported not eating enough food because of a lack of money in at least one week in each month from December through to the end of March.
-The food security rates for children may also be leveling off at around 83%—despite all their parents’ hard work about one in six children did not eat enough in at least one week in each month during this same period.
+The food security rates for children appear to be holding somewhat steady at around 79%—meaning that despite all their parents’ hard work about one in six children did not eat enough in at least one week in each month during this same period.
 We have no current explanation as to why this could be, but hopefully it is a data fluctuation which will reverse itself next month.

 The data are drawn from interviews with about 1,300 workers interviewed weekly from April 2020 to March 2021.
 The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,206 during this period.
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.